 - ¶29.
 With the passing of Rev. Seth C. Rees to the heavenly home on May 22, 1933, Rev. W. L. Surbrook, assistant superintendent, finished the unexpired term.
+Due to the illness of Rev. Rees the General Board on November 23, 1932, had authorized Rev. Surbrook to assume the administrative duties of General Superintendent.
 The General Assembly of 1934 elected Rev. W. L. Surbrook as General Superintendent.
 He served in that capacity through the General Conference of 1946. - ¶30.
 The General Conference of 1946 adopted the Pilgrim Pension Plan. - ¶31.
 Rev. L. W. Sturk was elected to the office of General Superintendent in 1946, and re-elected in 1950 and 1954. - ¶32.
 The General Conference of 1950 changed the title of the Secretary of Home Missions to Secretary of Church Extension. - ¶33.
-The General Conference of 1954 combined the offices of General Secretary and General Treasurer as General Secretary-Treasurer; created the offices of Secretary of Education and of Publishing Agent; and changed the title of the Secretary of Sunday Schools to Secretary of General Sunday Schools and Youth.
+The General Conference of 1954 combined the offices of General Secretary and General Treasurer as General Secretary-Treasurer; created the offices of Secretary of Education and of Publishing Agent; and changed the title of the Secretary of Sunday Schools to Secretary of General Sunday Schools and Youth. - ¶34.
+Upon the death of Rev. L. W. Sturk, June 13, 1955, Rev. William H. Neff, First Assistant Superintendent, became General Superintendent. - ¶35.
+In accordance with the action of the 1954 General Conference, on May 16, 1957, Owosso Bible College was designated by the General Board as the liberal arts college of the Pilgrim Holiness Church and became known as Owosso College. - ¶36.
+The 1958 General Conference provided for the election of three general superintendents and elected Rev. William H. Neff, Rev. R. G. Flexon, and Rev. Melvin H. Snyder.
+The same conference also assigned to these superintendents the duties previously given to the Secretary of Education. - ¶37.
+Walter L. Surbrook, former General Superintendent, was by the 1958 General Conference honored by being named General Superintendent Emeritis and life member of the General Conference.

-PART II- DOCTRINAL
+PART II